bactopia/bactopia/docs/datasets.md

   --max_memory INT  CD-HIT (-M) memory limit (in MB).
 (Default: unlimited --fast_cluster    Use CD-HIT's (-g 0) fast clustering algorithm, instead of
                     the accurate but slow algorithm.
+  --prodigal_tf STR  A pre-built Prodigal training file to add to the species
+                     annotation folder.
+Requires a single species (--species) and will replace existing training files.

 Minmer Datasets:
   --skip_minmer     Skip download of pre-computed minmer datasets (mash,